MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification-update.md

    :::image type="content" source="media/m3_run_match_merge.png" alt-text="Screenshot of the Data Unify page with the Unify options highlighted.":::

-   - To merge your changes into the unified customer profile, see [Unify the customer profile](#unify-the-customer-profile).
+   - To unify the customer profile (with or without dependencies), see [Unify the customer profile](#unify-the-customer-profile).
    - To evaluate the quality of your matching conditions, see [Run matching conditions](#run-matching-conditions).

 ## Edit source fields